 Go anywhere – with beanbags

 With smartphones becoming ever more accomplished photographic tools, it can be useful to be able to fit them onto a tripod.
 As they don’t have their own sockets, some sort of clamp is necessary; look for ones that fold flat when they’re not in use.
-Our favourite is probably the Joby Griptight ONE, which is sold either on its own for £15, or with the really neat Micro Stand mini tripod for £32.
-Alternatively, the Manfrotto Twistgrip is a heavier- duty option that includes a shoe mount for a microphone or LED light, and costs around £39.
+Our favourite is probably the Joby Griptight ONE Micro Stand, which costs $35 / £32, and accepts smartphones 2.2-3.6in.
+Alternatively, the Manfrotto TwistGrip Univeral Smartphone Clamp is a heavier- duty option that includes a shoe mount for a microphone or LED light, and costs around $52 / £44.

 See our guide to phone tripods.